Point source localisation with unbalanced optimal transport: Introduction

 A predual of $\Masses$ is the space $C_c(\Omega)$ of continuous functions with compact support.
 We write $C_0(\Omega)$ for continuous functions on $\Omega$ that vanish at infinity, which is also a predual space of $\Masses$ \cite[Theorem 1.200]{fonseca2007mmc}.
-We also set
+Moreovr, the space